-The City of Ocean Shores Water Department will be flushing fire hydrants in the eastern areas of the City in June.
-Work will be conducted from Albatross St. NE to Pearsall St. NE on June 12th and 13th and from Pearsall St. NE to Wakina Loop SE on June 26th and 27th.
+The City of Ocean Shores Water Department will be flushing fire hydrants in the south eastern areas of the City in August.
+Work will be conducted in the vicinity of Mt.
+Olympus Ave. and Quinault Ave. from Cape Alava St. SE to Cakesosta St. SE on August 7th and 8th and in the vicinity of Falls of Clyde Dr., Mt.
+Olympus Ave., Albion Ave., and Island Circle from Cakesosta St. SE to Discovery Ave.
+SE on August 21st and 22nd.
 It is common for flushing activities to stir up sediment in the water lines surrounding the work areas.
 We recommend that you do not use hot water during the hours of 8 AM and 4 PM on the days shown above.
 If you experience discoloration of your water, please run the COLD water tap for a few minutes until it clears.
 If you must use hot water during flushing operations, we strongly recommend flushing your hot water tank after our operations are complete.

 A map of the work area can be viewed at www.osgov.com.
 If you have any questions or require additional information please contact us by phone at 289-4210 or email at firstname.lastname@example.org.

 Please broadcast the attached Public Service Announcement.